 5) Feeding your mini-me poor quality solids

 PROBLEM While it’s convenient to freeze your little one’s food and reheat them before mealtime, it can destroy a lot of its nutritional properties.
-What’s more, reheated food often do not look as appetising as fresh foods, notes Dr Wong.
+What’s more, reheated food often do not look as appetising as fresh foods, Lo notes.
 Otherwise, some parents may follow trends and change their child’s diets unnecessarily.
 Changes such as embarking on a vegan or gluten-free diet, especially when it isn’t needed, can do more harm than good.